Aapjekebaapje/Car-OBD-Diagnostics/README.md

 - Some individual PIDs may be unsupported by the car
 - The app may still have valid RPM, speed or other cached live values
-- Try reconnecting or enabling Limited Mode
+- Try reconnecting or switching to the Safe polling profile
 - Increase polling intervals if the adapter is unstable

 If fuel level jumps around: